 I think we know Jeeves’ answer to that one.
 Continue reading Remembering Percy Jeeves

 Bestsellers: Popular Fiction Since 1900 (2002) by Clive Bloom In many respects, Clive Bloom’s ‘Bestsellers’ is an excellent book that I would recommend to anyone with an interest in the history of publishing, reading, and the emergence of ‘the bestseller’ in the twentieth century.
-Happily for me, Bloom also chooses some of my favourite authors (P.G.
-Wodehouse, George MacDonald Fraser, John Buchan, Agatha Christie) to illustrate his points.
-Bloom tracks the development of ‘the bestseller’ alongside increasing literacy levels in Britain, showing how new literature classifications emerged (high-brow and low-brow) to keep class distinctions alive in literature, once the lower … Continue reading Wodehouse misremembered
+And Bloom chooses some of my favourite authors, including P.G.
+Wodehouse to illustrate his points.
+Bloom tracks the development of ‘the bestseller’ alongside increasing literacy levels in Britain, showing how new literature classifications emerged (high-brow and low-brow) to keep class distinctions alive in literature, once the lower classes were no longer illiterate.
+He exposes ‘literary fiction’ … Continue reading Wodehouse misremembered

 Originally posted on Great War Fiction: